VAJHAHARIKA/Hey_There/README.md

 ## master
-Simple yet powerful voice-controlled desktop assistant built using Python.
+ A social networking  desktop assistant built using Python made using DART(FLUTTER).
 It listens to user commands and performs basic system operations and web-based tasks.